glennj/exercism.io/python/ellens-alien-game/README.md

 ## Placeholding or Stubbing Implementation with Pass

 In previous concept exercises and practice exercise stubs, you will have seen the `pass` keyword used within the body of  functions in place of actual code.
-The `pass` keyword is a syntactically valid placeholder - it prevents Python from throwing a syntax error or `NotImplemented` error for an empty function or class definition.
+The `pass` keyword is a syntactically valid placeholder - it prevents Python from throwing a syntax error for an empty function or class definition.
 Essentially, it is a way to say to the Python interpreter, 'Don't worry!
 I _will_ put code here eventually, I just haven't done it yet.'

 ```python